 38 U.S.C.
-4304.
+4301, et. seq.

-PG-4.504 FAMILY AND MEDICAL LEAVE
+PG-4.27 FAMILY AND MEDICAL LEAVE

-SEC.
-1. GENERAL PROVISIONS
+Sec.
+1. General Provisions

 a) Family and Medical Leave

 The Family and Medical Leave Act ("FMLA") provides eligible employees with unpaid leave for certain family and medical reasons during a 12-month period.
 During this leave, employees are entitled to continue group health plan coverage as if they had continued to work.
 At the conclusion of the leave, subject to some exceptions, employees generally have the right to return to the same or an equivalent position, equivalent pay, benefits and working conditions.